New exhibit coming soon

 -

-- Monster Mash dance floor where visitors dance out their joyful monster wiggles
+- An underwater Monster Mash dance floor where visitors dance out their joyful monster wiggles

-- Monster vet clinic where visitors take care of their favorite creatures
+- A monster lifeguard station where visitors take care of their favorite little creatures

-- A tot-sized obstacle course designed especially for visitors 3 and under
+- A monster obstacle course for climbing, squeezing and maneuvering through

 - And more!